Hattert: Infrastructure

+Hattert was connected to the Selters-Hachenburg narrow gauge railway, which has been deconstructed.

+The train stop Hattert is located between Hattert and the neighbored Müschenbach at the Limburg-Altenkirchen railway and served by local train line RB90 of DreiLänderBahn, a section of Hessische Landesbahn (HLB) from Limburg via Diez Ost, Westerburg, Hachenburg, Altenkirchen, Au (Sieg) and Wissen to Siegen.

+The bus lines 408, 415 and 417 connect Hattert to the public bus transport.

+The village is located in the zones 450 ans 451 of the transport association VRM.

 Notable people

 Thomas Denter (born 1936), recipient of the Order of Merit of the Federal Republic of Germany (1996) and of the Order of Merit of Rhineland-Palatinate (2008) as well as former abbott of the Marienstatt Cistercian Abbey.